 How Sitting Causes Venous Disease

 A big problem with American workdays is the eight hours or more of straight sitting.
 Breaking up these arduous hours can lead to healthy circulation, but will take time.
 Research indicates that standing for portions of your work day can help your circulation, with a goal of workers standing for at least half of their day.
 Increasing the number of activities while standing, such as answering the phone, taking the stairs, and walking to lunch can help make this task easier to acquire.
 Exercise is also an important preventative measure for vein problems.
-While exercise cannot treat vein problems once they have occurred, it will make it easier for you to spend more time on your feet throughout the day.
+While exercise cannot treat vein problems once venous insufficiency signs have taken effect, it will make it easier for you to spend more time on your feet throughout the day.

 Explore Your Options